 The distance between the grooves of the V-shaped groove, the number of fiber channels, and the grinding angle are all customized according to the needs, but the accuracy of the center-to-center dimension between the adjacent grooves is ±0.5μm, and the parallelism of the groove length direction between the adjacent grooves is within ±0.1 degrees.
 The optical fibers used in the optical fiber array are mostly colored ribbon fibers, which have good bending resistance, and the colorful colors can easily distinguish the channels.

-Fiber arrays are usually used in planar optical waveguides, arrayed waveguide gratings, active/passive array fiber devices, micro-electromechanical systems, multi-channel optical modules, etc. Among them, the optical fiber array is one of the important components of the PLC Splitter, which can greatly reduce the loss of the optical waveguide device and the optical coupling alignment.
+Fiber arrays are usually used in planar optical waveguides, arrayed waveguide gratings, active/passive array fiber devices, micro-electromechanical systems, multi-channel optical modules, etc. Among them, the optical fiber array is one of the important components of the fiber optic PLC splitter, which can greatly reduce the loss of the optical waveguide device and the optical coupling alignment.